earthly/website/blog/_posts/2023-09-12-shutting-down-earthly-ci.md

 - Satellite metrics – including CPU, memory, disk, and network I/O usage.

-- build history – for both local and Satellites builds – in the web UI.
+- Build history – for both local and Satellites builds – in the web UI.

 - Auto-skip – the ability to skip a build instantly if the changed files don't impact it.